• Skip to main content

 Lee has worked in the water quality field for over 30 years and has been involved in the Waterkeeper movement for almost 15 years.
 Along with 350 Waterkeepers around the world, Twin Harbors Waterkeeper works for fishable, swimmable, and drinkable water in the Chehalis and Willapa Bay Watersheds.
 Lee lives along the Chehalis River in Rochester and is an avid canoeist and kayaker.

-Written by Darlene Sarkela · Categorized: Environment
+Written by Congregational Administrator · Categorized: Environment

 Footer